Submarine pen: General

-It was soon realised that such a massive project was beyond the Kriegsmarine, and the Todt Organisation (OT) was brought in to oversee the administration of labour.
+It was soon realized that such a massive project was beyond the Kriegsmarine, and the Todt Organisation (OT) was brought in to oversee the administration of labour.
 The local supply of such items as sand, aggregate, cement, and timber was often a cause for concern.
 The steel required was mostly imported from Germany.
 The attitudes of the people in France and Norway were significantly different.
 In France there was generally no problem with the recruitment of men and the procurement of machinery and raw materials.
-It was a different story in Norway.
-There, the local population were far more reluctant to help the Germans.
+Local Norwegian populations were far more reluctant to help the Germans.
 Indeed, most labour had to be brought in.
 The ground selected for bunker construction was no help either: usually being at the head of a fjord, the foundations and footings had to be hewn out of granite.
 Several metres of silt also had to be overcome.
-Many of the workers needed were forced labour, most especially the concentration camp inmates supplied by the Schutzstaffel from camps near the pens.
+Many of the workers needed were forced labour, especially the concentration camp inmates supplied by the Schutzstaffel from camps near the pens.

 The incessant air raids caused serious disruption to the project, hampering the supply of material, destroying machinery, and harassing the workers.
 Machinery such as excavators, pile drivers, cranes, floodlighting, and concrete pumps (which were still a relatively new technology in the 1940s) was temperamental, and in the case of steam-driven equipment, very noisy.

 Bunkers had to be able to accommodate more than just U-boats; space had to be found for offices, medical facilities, communications, lavatories, generators, ventilators, anti-aircraft guns, accommodation for key personnel such as crewmen, workshops, water purification plants, electrical equipment, and radio testing facilities.
 Storage space for spares, explosives, ammunition, and oil was also required.